How to Tell When Melons are Ripe

 Like honeydews, these melons don't have a scent or slip from the vine when they're ripe, but they do provide several clues that tell you they're ready to eat.
 Look for the small leaf and stem-like curl that occur near where the melon is attached to the vine.
 When watermelons are ripe, this leaf and tendril will turn brown and dry.
 In many cases, the part of the watermelon that's resting on the ground will also turn yellow.

-- Melons need plenty of moisture in the early part of the season.
-Check the soil moisture beneath the plastic to make sure the soil doesn't dry out.
+Don't skimp on water: Melons need plenty of moisture in the early part of the season.
+Whatever watering system you choose, be sure to water regularly to prevent the soil from drying out.
 Once melons approach the ripening phase, they need hot, dry, sunny weather to intensify their quality and flavor.
 It's best to minimize supplemental watering during this time.